 caused by mutations

 As time passes, a number of changes in the amino acid sequence in the virus protein have been recorded in viruses in circulation in the population, especially the spikes projecting from the surface.

-And then there are some other differences reported in the virus from mink, as reported from Denmark and the Netherlands, as well as developments in a number of other countries, including Mexico and South Africa.
+And then there are some other genetic differences reported in the virus from mink, as reported from Denmark and the Netherlands, as well as developments in a number of other countries, including Mexico and South Africa.

 These have been described as mutants, new variants and simply new strains.
 There is concern about their infectivity and the possibility that they may be less susceptible to control by vaccines.

 Attention has been focussed on antibodies to the spike protein as well as the action of T-cells.
 Groups of mutations have been used to describe and monitor the movement of the virus through populations, and geographical areas.